Resize text: -A A +A

 All new pools must be surrounded by a fence that separates the pool from the house.

-Note: If the swimming pool barrier is modified or altered, then the current Swimming Pools Act 1992, Swimming Pools Regulation 2018 and Australian Standard AS1926.1-2012 is applied and previous exemptions cease.
+Note: If the swimming pool barrier is modified or altered (this may include house and yard renovations), then the current Swimming Pools Act 1992, Swimming Pools Regulation 2018 and Australian Standard AS1926.1-2012 is applied and previous exemptions cease.

 Swimming Pool Regulation Clause 29 Public access to Australian Standards, Building Code of Australia and Cardiopulmonary Resuscitation Guideline